alicehillier/life-for-lydia/README.md

 10. Search for your repository and connect to it.
 11. Enable automatic deploys if you are continuing to work on your app.
 12. Finally, deploy branch and watch Heroku do its magic!

+[Click here](https://devcenter.heroku.com/articles/git) for more information about different deployment methods with Heroku.

 ### **Forking the GitHub Repository**